-The Excel Talent Programme has been set up through funding from Sport England and is being coordinated by the British Equestrian Federation, in partnership with the three Olympic and one Paralympic disciplines of eventing, dressage, showjumping and para-equestrian dressage.

-The Programme provides selected riders with the opportunity to have access to top equestrian specialists including coaches, physiotherapists, psychologists, vets and nutritionists via a series of rider performance camps.
-There is one selected squad for each discipline.
-Each squad trains separately and over a two year cycle has four x two-day and one x one day training camps that include:
+The World Class Performance Pathway has been set up through funding from Sport England and UK Sport and is coordinated by the British Equestrian Federation, in partnership with the three Olympic and one Paralympic disciplines of eventing, dressage, showjumping and para-equestrian dressage.
+The pathway has three levels: Podium, Podium Potential and Podium Potential Pathway (previously Excel).
+The pathway provides selected riders with the opportunity to have access to top equestrian specialists including coaches, physiotherapists, psychologists, vets and nutritionists via a series of rider performance camps.
+There is one selected squad for each discipline at each level.
+Podium Potential Pathway is run over a two year cycle and has training camps that include:

-- Ridden training on both days from two coaches. - Group and individual sessions over the two days from farriers, vets, sports psychologists, strength and conditioning coaches, human and equine nutritionalists. - Each squad also has a discipline coach dedicated to it, who will attend each squad session, act as a mentor and carry out formal reviews and discussions about progression.
+- Ridden training on both days from two coaches. - Group and individual sessions over the two days from farriers, vets, sports psychologists, strength and conditioning coaches, human and equine nutritionists. - Each squad also has a discipline coach dedicated to it, who will attend each squad session, act as a mentor and carry out formal reviews and discussions about progression.
+Podium Potential will have a bespoke programme arranged for each athlete and horse and to ensure they receive the support needed across all aspects of development for the combination to aim for future Championships.

-Further information regarding the Excel Talent programme can be found at www.bef.co.uk
+Further information regarding the World Class Performance Pathway can be found at www.bef.co.uk